Skip to main content

 # Add additional scopes

-credentials.add_scopes(["scope3", "scope4"])
+oauth_credentials.add_scopes(["scope3", "scope4"])

-OAuth2Credentials is a base class to implement actual OAuth, for example, it is a base class for GcpOAuthCredentials.
+OAuth2Credentials is a base class to implement actual OAuth; for example, it is a base class for GcpOAuthCredentials.

-GCP Credentialsโ€‹
+GCP credentials

 The GcpServiceAccountCredentials class manages GCP Service Account credentials.
 This class provides methods to retrieve native credentials for Google clients.

-• You may just pass the service.json as string or dictionary (in code and via config providers).
+• You may just pass the service.json as a string or dictionary (in code and via config providers).

 • Or default credentials will be used.

-credentials = GcpServiceAccountCredentials()
+gcp_credentials = GcpServiceAccountCredentials()

 # Parse a native value (ServiceAccountCredentials)